github-insights/github-insights.github.io/docs/configuration/minimal-config.md

         <tr>
             <td>boolean</td>
             <td><code>false</code></td>
-            <td>Aggregates workflow-run build-times to both a total count as well as a average for all workflow-runs created since yesterday 00:00.</td>
+            <td>Aggregates workflow-run build-times to both a total count as well as a average for all workflow-runs created in the last 24 hours.</td>
         </tr>
         <tr>
             <td rowspan=2>Self Hosted Runners</td>